JoaoVictor-C/NeuralNetwork/NN-Tensorflow/config/README.md

 ## Example Configuration

-For an example of how to structure your configuration file, please refer to the `config.yaml` file in this directory.
+For an example of how to structure your configuration file, please refer to the `mnist_config.yaml` file in this directory.

 ## Creating Your Own Configuration

 To create a configuration for your specific dataset and model architecture:

-1. Copy the example `config.yaml` file.
+1. Copy the example `mnist_config.yaml` file.
 2. Modify the sections according to your requirements.
 3. Ensure all required fields are filled out.
-4. Save the file with a descriptive name, e.g., `mnist_config.yaml` for an MNIST dataset configuration.
+4. Save the file with a descriptive name, e.g., `custom_config.yaml` for your custom dataset configuration.

 Remember to adjust the model architecture, training parameters, and data handling options to best suit your specific machine learning task and dataset.